JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ### Tangent: Column names

+<div class="sidenote">See Labov, Rosenfelder, & Fruehwald's 2013 article in <i>Language</i> <a href="https://muse.jhu.edu/article/503024">here</a> for details on these columns.</div>

 Side note.
 In FAVE output, there are several column names with formant data.
-The `F1` and `F2` columns have measurements at slightly different points depending on the vowel (see [Labov, Rosenfelder, & Fruehwald's 2013 article in *Language*](https://muse.jhu.edu/article/503024) for details).
+The `F1` and `F2` columns have measurements at slightly different points depending on the vowel.
 If you want to plot the midpoints specifically, you'll have to use different column names.
 If you open the file in Excel, the column names are `F1@50%` and `F2@50%`.
 However, R doesn't really like having the `@` or `%` in the column names, so if you read it in using `read.csv` like I did, those characters will be changed to periods, meaning the column names are actually `F1.50.` and `F2.50.`.
 So if you want to use midpoints, be sure to do use those columns instead:

 ```r
 ggplot(my_vowels, aes(x = F2.50., y = F1.50.))